enkidevs/curriculum/sql/dql/intro-joins/relative-database-intro.md

 You are now familiar with querying individual tables.

 Real databases are often comprised of more than one table.

 Relational databases consist of tables and entries that connected to one another in some way.
 We call this connection a *relationship*.

-Consider the `pokedex` database, it contains two tables: `pokemon_health` and `pokemon_attack`.
+Consider the `pokedex` database, it contains two tables:

+`pokemon_health`
 | id | name       | health |
 |----|------------|--------|
 | 1  | Venusaur   | 42     |
 | 2  | Charmander | 35     |

+`pokemon_attack`
 | id | type   | base-attack |
 |----|--------|-------------|
 | 1  | poison | 21          |